Strength training for runners is an effective, but often overlooked, way to improve your running and avoid running injury.

-Strength training is an effective but often overlooked way for runners to avoid injury.
-Triathlon coach and personal trainer Sandy Bikus shares her thoughts on the most common strength training misconceptions, and offers advice for improvement.
+Triathlon coach and personal trainer Sandy Ziya shares her thoughts on the most common misconceptions runners have about strength training and offers advice for improvement.

-Strength training is only for body builders and power lifters
+Strength training for runners myth 1: Strength training is only for body builders

 Not true.
 The goal of strength training is to prevent injury.
 Lifelong runners want to avoid deteriorating their joints, back and hips so there doesn’t come a day where they can’t run anymore.

-Gym machines are the best way to build muscle strength
+Strength training for runners myth 2: Gym machines are the best way to build strength

 Not true.
 Someone who doesn’t have direction on what kind of strength training to do is going to make the mistake of joining a gym and bouncing around machines that are relatively useless for runners.